-Historical Rehabilitation Program

-The City should consider the purchase and rehabilitation of identified historical and cultural properties within the community.

-Rehabilitation Assistance Program
+- Historical Rehabilitation Program The City should consider the purchase and rehabilitation of identif - The City should consider the purchase and rehabilitation of identified historical and cultural properties within the community. - Rehabilitation Assistance Program

 The City should consider incentive programs to entice the private redevelopment and revitalization of centrally-located commercial properties that have been identified as underutilized or poorly maintained.